peteroupc/peteroupc.github.io/graphics.md

 3. Games for MS-DOS or PC-9801 that were published before 2000.
 Examples are _Quake_ (1996), _WarCraft_ (1994), and the first titles of the Touhou Project series (1997-1998).
 4. Games using OpenGL 1.2 or earlier for graphics.
 5. So-called "multimedia titles" from the 1990s, or applications resembling interactive versions of books (generally reference and other nonfiction works), complete with sound, animation, and video.
 See the _Authoring Guide_ that came with Microsoft's Multimedia Development Kit.

+NVIDIA GeForce 256 (late 1999) is out of scope.

 One of the following games can be considered an upper limit to what is considered "classic graphics" in this specification.